With a house full of teenagers/young adults (6!), the kitchenCRATE Wickford homeowners certainly have their hands full.

 And now they can check “remodel the kitchen” off their to-do list: last week kitchenCRATE turned this 1978 ranch-style kitchen into a contemporary, bright, clean space in which to cook, entertain and enjoy!

-Our favorite part of this job?
-You can decide for yourself, but we thing the beautiful Quickstep laminate flooring turned out wonderfully, and offers a perfect contrast to the cabinets and countertops.
+What is your favorite part of this job?
+You can decide for yourself, but we like the beautiful Quickstep laminate flooring turned out wonderfully and offers a perfect contrast to the cabinets and countertops.